defano/wyldcard/README.md

 _This guide describes HyperTalk as implemented by WyldCard; an attempt has been made to note the difference wherever a language feature provided by WyldCard differs from HyperCard._

 HyperCard's native scripting language is called _HyperTalk_.
-Scripts execute when a _message_ is sent to a user interface element (called a _part_ or an _object_) whose script provides a _handler_ for the received message.
-HyperCard sends messages to parts as the user interacts with them (like `mouseDown` or `keyDown`), but scripts can send their own messages to other parts (or to themselves), too.
+A HyperTalk script consists of one or more _handlers_ that execute when a _message_ of the same name is received by the user interface element (called a _part_) containing the handler.
+HyperCard sends messages to parts as the user interacts with them (like `mouseDown` or `keyDown`), but scripts can send messages of their own, too.

-HyperTalk is a [duck-typed](https://en.wikipedia.org/wiki/Duck_typing) language.
-Internally, each value is stored as a string of characters and interpreted as a number, boolean, list, coordinate or rectangle depending on context.
-HyperTalk does not allow nonsensical conversions: `5 + "12"` yields `17`, but `5 + "huh?"` produces an error.
+HyperTalk is a dynamically typed language.
+Internally, WyldCard stores each value as a string of characters and interprets it as a number, boolean, list, coordinate or rectangle depending on context.
+The language does not allow nonsensical conversions: `5 + "12"` yields `17`, but `5 + "huh?"` produces an error.
+It has been argued that HyperTalk is an object oriented programming language, but one clearly not in the classical sense most programmers are familiar with.
+HyperTalk's objects are its user interface elements.
+Programmers can instantiate new user interface elements (i.e., _objects_) but cannot define any new ones (i.e., _classes_).

-Keywords and symbols are case insensitive.
+Keywords and symbols in the language are case insensitive.
 Thus, `put x into y` is the same as `PUT x iNTo Y`.
-Comments are preceded by `--` and terminate at the end of the line (there are no multi-line comments in HyperTalk).
+Comments are preceded by `--` and terminate at the end of the line.
+HyperTalk has no construct for mutliline comments.

 A simple script to prompt the user to enter their name then greet them might look like:

 ```
--- This is my first script
+-- This is my first script.
+It fires when the user clicks this part.

 on mouseUp
   ask "Hi!
 What's your name?"